luquehuong/frontend-assignment/README.md

 1. Pull this repo https://github.com/thminhVN/frontend-assignment to your machine
 2. Create new branch with this convension: **feature/your-fullname**.
 Example: *feature/tran-huu-minh*
 3. Create Pull Request (please field all information base on PR template) and request me review
+4. Please create `index.html` in root folder to help us can run CI-CD